sambilbow/sambilbow.github.io/_projects/03-doctoral/polaris/pd.md

 <b style="text-align: center;" id="bottom-nav"><a href="../software/">← Software: Planning Musical AR Instruments</a></b>
 <hr class="rounded">

-## Software: Musical AR Instruments in PureData (August 2021 - August 2022)
+## Software: Musical AR Instruments in PureData
+**(August 2021 - February 2022)**
 ### The NEW Current state of the ARt
 In the last section, I went through the available choices for developing the audio section of my AR instruments.
-Out of these choices, the system that makes the most sense is developing PureData patches for the audio end of the instrument, and then implementinng Niall Moody's <a href="https://github.com/LibPdIntegration/LibPdIntegration">LibPdIntegration</a> project, which allows PureData patches to be run in Unity.
+Out of these choices, the system that makes the most sense is developing PureData patches for the audio end of the instrument, and then implementinng Niall Moody's [LibPdIntegration](https://github.com/LibPdIntegration/LibPdIntegration) project, which allows PureData patches to be run in Unity.

 #### Parameterised GameObject AR Synthesizers
 <div class="row">